Escaping Local Optima in the Waddington Landscape: A Two-Stage TRPO-PPO Approach for Single-Cell Perturbation Analysis: Related work

 \section{Related work}

-Machine learning and regulatory network has improved prediction accuracy and scalability across modalities (scRNA-seq, scATAC-seq, CITE-seq) but can act as black boxes that do not directly expose causal regulatory logic \cite{scagents2025}.
+Machine learning and regulatory networks have improved prediction accuracy in developmental biology, but they can sometimes act as black boxes that do not directly expose causal regulatory logic \cite{scagents2025}.

-The first paper focuses on the inference and simulation of \emph{executable} gene regulatory network (GRN).
-Platforms such as IQCELL infer logic-based GRNs from pseudo-time ordered scRNA-seq, construct compact Boolean or logic models constrained by mutual information and temporal ordering, and then simulate developmental trajectories to predict qualitative effects of gene knockouts and perturbations \cite{heydari2022iqcell}.
-IQCELL emphasizes interpretability and causal hypotheses: the inferred GRNs can recapitulate many experimentally validated causal interactions and enable in-silico perturbation experiments that help understand developmental fate decisions.
-This logic/GRN approach excels at mechanistic insight but can be limited in modelling dose-dependence, continuous dynamics, and very high-dimensional multi-omic inputs.
-The drawback of this paper is that since Boolean models define discrete attractor states, cells may converge to artificial “stable states” that correspond to bad differentiation fates.
+Tiam et al. focused on the inference and simulation of \emph{executable} gene regulatory networks (GRNs).
+Their platform (IQCELL) infers logic-based GRNs from pseudo-time ordered scRNA-seq, constructs compact Boolean or logic models constrained by mutual information and temporal ordering, and then simulates developmental trajectories to predict qualitative effects of gene knockouts and perturbations \cite{heydari2022iqcell}.
+IQCELL emphasizes interpretability and causal hypotheses: the inferred GRNs can recapitulate many experimentally validated causal interactions and enable in-silico perturbation experiments that help study developmental fate decisions.
+This logic/GRN approach excels at mechanistic insight but can be limited in modelling dose-dependence and continuous dynamics inputs.
+The drawback of this paper is that since Boolean models define discrete attractor states, cells may converge to an artificial stable region that represents a bad lineage.